Michigan to pay $600 mln to Flint water crisis victims | Law-Order

 Michigan to pay $600 mln to Flint water crisis victims

-The U.S. state of Michigan has reached a settlement to pay about $600 million to victims of the Flint water crisis, the state's attorney general and its governor announced on Thursday.
+The U.S. state of Michigan said on Thursday that it had reached a preliminary settlement to pay $600 million to victims of the Flint water crisis, potentially closing a chapter on one of the country's worst public health crises in recent memory.

-Most of the amount will be allocated for children who suffered from lead-tainted tapwater after officials switched the city's water supply six years ago, the state's attorney general, Dana Nessel, said in a statement.
-The settlement is subject to approval by a federal judge in Michigan.
+If approved, the deal would provide the bulk of the funds to children impacted by a poisoning of the water in the city of Flint and would rank as the largest settlement in the state's history, attorney general Dana Nessel said in a statement.
+The settlement is the culmination of 18 months of talks over how to compensate residents who were sickened by their tapwater after state officials switched the city's water supply six years ago, sparking a crisis that garnered national attention.

+Michigan Governor Gretchen Whitmer, who took over handling of the crisis upon taking office in 2019, acknowledged that the settlement would not solve all problems and vowed to keep allocating resources to ensure Flint's water was safe.
+"What happened in Flint should never have happened," Whitmer said in recorded remarks.
+"The uncertainty and troubles that the people of Flint have endured is unconscionable.
+It is time for the state to do what it can."

 - READ MORE ON: